softpug1023/docker-mendix-buildpack/README.md

 For build you can provide next arguments:

 - **BUILD_PATH** indicates where the application model is located.
 It is a root directory of an unzipped .MDA or .MPK file.
 In the latter case, this is the directory where your .MPR file is located.
 Must be within [build context](https://docs.docker.com/engine/reference/commandline/build/#extended-description).
+Should not be used when using the `build.py` script.
 Defaults to `./project`.
 - **ROOTFS_IMAGE** is a type of rootfs image.
 Defaults to `mendix-rootfs:app` (a locally prebuilt image).
 - **BUILDER_ROOTFS_IMAGE** is a type of rootfs image used for downloading the Mendix app dependencies and compiling the Mendix app from source.
 Defaults to `mendix-rootfs:builder` (a locally prebuilt image).
 - **EXCLUDE_LOGFILTER** will exclude the `mendix-logfilter` binary from the resulting Docker image if set to `true`.
 Defaults to `true`.
 Excluding `mendix-logfilter` will reduce the image size and remove a component that's not commonly used; the `LOG_RATELIMIT` environment variable option will be disabled.